Anti-Chinese sentiment: United Kingdom

-Brazil
+Americas

-Chinese investments in Brazil have been largely influenced by this negative impression.
+Canada

-Then-Brazilian President Jair Bolsonaro has shown hostility towards China during his presidential campaign and subsequent presidency.
-Bolsonaro has repeatedly made false claims about the origin of COVID-19 and repeatedly advised the need for public health interventions in the pandemic, including the use of Hydroxychloroquine, claiming that it is a "Chinese Virus".
+In the 1850s, sizable numbers of Chinese immigrants came to British Columbia during the gold rush; the region was known to them as Gold Mountain.
+Starting in 1858, Chinese coolies were brought to Canada to work in the mines and on the Canadian Pacific Railway.
+However, they were denied by law the rights of citizenship, including the right to vote, and in the 1880s, "head taxes" were implemented to curtail immigration from China.
+In 1907, a riot in Vancouver targeted Chinese and Japanese-owned businesses.
+In 1923, the federal government banned Chinese immigration outright, passing the Chinese Immigration Act, commonly known as the Exclusion Act, prohibiting further Chinese immigration except under "special circumstances".
+The Exclusion Act was repealed in 1947, the same year in which Chinese Canadians were given the right to vote.
+Restrictions would continue to exist on immigration from Asia until 1967 when all racial restrictions on immigration to Canada were repealed, and Canada adopted the current points-based immigration system.
+On June 22, 2006, Prime Minister Stephen Harper offered an apology and compensation only for the head tax once paid by Chinese immigrants.
+Survivors or their spouses were paid approximately CA$20,000 in compensation.

 Mexico

 Anti-Chinese sentiment was first recorded in Mexico in 1880s.
 Similar to most Western countries at the time, Chinese immigration and its large business involvement have always been a fear for native Mexicans.
-Violence against Chinese occurred such as in Sonora, Baja California and Coahuila, the most notable was the Torreón massacre, although it was sometimes argued to be different from other Western nations.
+Violence against Chinese occurred such as in Sonora, Baja California and Coahuila, the most notable was the Torreón massacre.

 Peru

 Peru was a popular destination for Chinese slaves in the 19th century, as part of the wider blackbirding phenomenon, due to the need in Peru for a military and laborer workforce.
 However, relations between Chinese workers and Peruvian owners have been tense, due to the mistreatment of Chinese laborers and anti-Chinese discrimination in Peru.

 Due to the Chinese support for Chile throughout the War of the Pacific, relations between Peruvians and Chinese became increasingly tenser in the aftermath.
 After the war, armed indigenous peasants sacked and occupied haciendas of landed elite criollo "collaborationists" in the central Sierra – the majority of them were of ethnic Chinese, while indigenous and mestizo Peruvians murdered Chinese shopkeepers in Lima; in response to Chinese coolies revolted and even joined the Chilean Army.
 Even in the 20th century, the memory of Chinese support for Chile was so deep that Manuel A. Odría, once dictator of Peru, issued a ban against Chinese immigration as a punishment for their betrayal.